Level crossings by country: Traffic control devices

-A device called StopGate was installed at five locations — This system resembles a fortified version of a standard crossing gate, with two larger arms blocking the entire width of the roadway and locking into a securing device on the side of the road opposite the gate pivot mechanism.
+A device called StopGate was installed at five location.
+This system resembles a fortified version of a standard crossing gate, with two larger arms blocking the entire width of the roadway and locking into a securing device on the side of the road opposite the gate pivot mechanism.
 The gate arms are reinforced with high-strength steel cable, which helps the gate absorb the impact of a vehicle crashing into the gate.
 The manufacturer claims that the StopGate can stop a 2000 kg truck within 13 ft.
 The system worked as intended at the Madison crossing, when the system stopped a truck while a Wisconsin and Southern Railroad train was in the crossing.
 This experiment ended due to many defects.
 They are now normal level crossings again, except for the Alabama crossing.

 Another new type of barrier was tested in Michigan and was hoped to reduce drivers attempting to drive around lowered crossing gates.
 The devices are called delineators, consisting of a series of flexible bollards that rise vertically out of vertical tubes in the pavement when the crossing signal is activated.
 The delineators are designed so that they will not be broken and will not damage vehicles if they are hit, allowing vehicles to exit the level crossing if they are already within it when the gates are activated.
 The test period for the new barrier began on 5 December 2007, and ran for at least 17 months.